alexkim205/G-Desktop-Suite/README.md

 ---

 Have you ever wished you had a no-frills, word-processing desktop app dedicated to just Google Drive?
 Annoyed at having to click the Go to My Drive button everytime you visit [https://drive.google.com](https://drive.google.com)?
-Want a Microsoft Word experience for your Google Drive files?
+Want a Microsoft Word-esque experience for your Google Drive?
 Or simply looking to separate Google Drive from the other bajillion tabs that you opened for your research paper?
 Look no further!

 Google Drive Desktop is a desktop wrapper for Google Drive built with [ElectronJS](https://github.com/electron/electron).
 Give it a try, and if you like what you see, share it with your friends!